A reader asks,

 We just finished doing our final walk-through of a home we are supposed to close on next week.
 During our inspection, we discovered some of the doors that were on the bedrooms are now stored in the garage.
 Do we have a right to make the seller put them back?
 Our agent gave us a verification of property condition to sign.
 We wrote on it that we want the doors installed.
 We are worried that the sellers might be planning to run off with the doors.
 Will a seller make repairs as noted in the verification of property condition?

-Answer: Just a quick note up front: Initially, this was not an email that we could respond to because your home buying guide is a REALTOR®.
+Initially, this was not an email that we could respond to because your home buying guide is a REALTOR®.
 As a fellow REALTOR®, she is prohibited from interfering in another REALTOR's® transaction!
-Therefore, the only correct answer to this was to ask your agent what you should do about the verification of property condition.
+Therefore, the only correct answer to this was to ask your agent what you should do about the verification of the property condition.

 However, now that this transaction is no longer an active situation, I am addressing the question in hopes of offering an explanation to other buyers.
-First, understand that a verification of property condition is not a tool for negotiations.
+First, understand that verification of the property condition is not a tool for negotiations.
 A verification of property (VOP) condition is used to absolve a real estate agent from liability after the final walk-through, as well as prove that the buyer had an opportunity to look at the property one more time.

 A standard C.A.R. form used in the state of California says the verification of property condition is not a contingency of the purchase contract.
 This means there are no terms to satisfy prior to closing.
 The VOP does not alter the seller's contractual obligations to the buyers.
 For example, if a seller agreed to fix a water heater, the seller is still obligated to fix the water heater, even if the water heater is not yet repaired.